 If you want to take window coverings, built-in appliances or fixtures with you, remove them now.
 If the chandelier in the dining room once belonged to your great grandmother, take it down.
 If a buyer never sees it, she won’t want it.
 Once you tell a buyer she can’t have an item, she will covet it, and it could blow your deal.
 Pack those items and replace them, if necessary.

-Replace cracked floor or counter tiles.
-Patch holes in walls.
+Otherwise, if you don't do inspections, make repairs that you are aware of that will allow home to show at its best.
 Fix leaky faucets.
 Fix doors that don’t close properly and kitchen drawers that jam.
 Consider painting your walls neutral colors, especially if you have grown accustomed to purple or pink walls.
 Don’t give buyers any reason to remember your home as “the house with the orange bathroom.”
 Replace burned-out light bulbs.
+Replace cracked floor or counter tiles.
+Patch holes in walls.
 If you’ve considered replacing a worn bedspread, do so now.
+Bed spread kits and pillows make bedrooms pop.

 Wash windows inside and out.
 Rent a pressure washer and spray down sidewalks and exterior.
 Clean out cobwebs.
 Re-caulk tubs, showers and sinks.
 Polish chrome faucets and mirrors.
 Clean out the refrigerator.
 Vacuum daily.
 Wax floors.
 Dust furniture, ceiling fan blades and light fixtures.
 Bleach dingy grout.
 Replace worn rugs.
 Hang up fresh towels.
 Bathroom towels look great fastened with ribbon and bows.
 Clean and air out any musty smelling areas.
 Odors are a no-no.